- Identify single-family (including duplexes and townhomes) residential rental properties citywide that are rented or leased for more than 30 days

 - Rental Certificate of Occupancy (RCO) must be obtained.

-- Must receive a City Inspection at change of tenant or every two (2) years; whichever occurs first:
+- Must receive a City inspection at the time of initial registration.
+An inspection is also required every two (2) years or whenever there is a change of tenants; whichever occurs first:

 - Interior and exterior inspections.